 The Winnipeg Folk Festival respects the Treaties that were made on this territory.
-In a spirit of reconciliation, we work with our Indigenous Advisory Committee and Indigenous partners to further develop relationships and opportunities to share Indigenous culture at and through our festival and year-round activities.
+In a spirit of reconciliation, we work with an Indigenous Advisory Circle and Indigenous partners to further develop relationships and opportunities to share Indigenous culture at and through our Festival and year-round activities.

 Born and raised in the Ojibway community of Onigaming in Northwestern Ontario, Sherry Copenace is proud of being Anishinaabe and all that she has learned from her greatest teacher, her grandmother Shawon.
 Her experience in social work has led her to work with young women, teaching Anishinaabe traditions and ceremonies, including Indigenous childbirth practices that bring “birth back to the community.”

 She is currently employed at the University of Manitoba as part of their Master of Social Work based in Indigenous Knowledges Program.
 Sherry speaks her original Ojibway language and has a great love for the Land, Waters and Peoples.

 - To work with members of the Indigenous community as part of our Indigenous Advisory Circle, to create an ongoing dialogue regarding programming and the sharing of Indigenous culture as it relates to the Winnipeg Folk Festival.